 - 1 Tbsp Fresh Basil (minced)

 - 2 Tbsp Unsalted Butter

-While the oven is pre-heating, place chicken in a 12 inch enameled cast iron dutch oven.
-Make sure they are not touching.
-You could also use a 9x13 baking pan, but it will probably take about 5 minutes or so longer because it doesn't conduct heat as well.
+- While the oven is pre-heating, place chicken in a 12 inch enameled cast iron dutch oven.
+(You could also use a 9×13 baking pan, but it will probably take about 5 minutes or so longer because it doesn’t conduct heat as well.)

-Combine the herb sauce ingredients in a bowl and mix with a baster.
+- Combine the herb sauce ingredients in a bowl and mix with a basting brush.

-Baste the herb sauce evenly over the top of the chicken.
-Place back in the oven.
+- Brush the herb sauce evenly over the top of the chicken.
+Place in the oven.
 If frozen, cook for 20 minutes.
 If not, cook for 10 minutes.